-Student evaluations of instruction take place as required throughout the fall semester.
+Student evaluations of instruction take place as required throughout the winter semester.

-The selection window for full semester fall classes is November 10-December 11, 2017.
+The selection window for full semester fall classes is March 9-April 15, 2018.

-The system default for student form fill out is November 14 -December 11.
+The system default for student form fill out is March 9-April 9,2018.
 Instructors can adjust the timing for each class.